 General Information About Childhood Tracheobronchial Tumors

-- Tracheobronchial tumor is a disease in which abnormal cells form in the lining of the trachea and bronchi.
+- Tracheobronchial tumor is a type of childhood lung cancer that forms in the lining of the trachea and bronchi.

 - Signs and symptoms of a tracheobronchial tumor include headache and blocked or stuffy nose.

 - Tests that examine the trachea and bronchi are used to help diagnose tracheobronchial tumor.

 - Certain factors affect treatment options and prognosis (chance of recovery).

-Tracheobronchial tumor is a disease in which abnormal cells form in the lining of the trachea and bronchi.
+Tracheobronchial tumor is a type of childhood lung cancer that forms in the lining of the trachea and bronchi.

 Most tracheobronchial tumors in children are malignant (cancer).
 Sometimes, a slow-growing tracheobronchial tumor, such as inflammatory myofibroblastic tumor, becomes cancer that may spread to other parts of the body.

 Signs and symptoms of a tracheobronchial tumor include headache and blocked or stuffy nose.